RetributionByRevenue/ssexi.js/README.md

 It’s intentionally simple, limited in scope, and designed for small web apps with minimal JavaScript.
 No frameworks.
 No build tools.
 Just drop it in and go.

+## Philosophy

+SSEXI.js is built on the principle that web applications should be simple, declarative, and follow the hypermedia approach.
+Instead of complex JavaScript frameworks, it uses inline HTML attributes to define behavior, making web applications more readable and maintainable.

+### Core Principles

+1. **Single Persistent Connection**: Keep one GET connection open using `sx-connect` on the body element
+2. **Form-Based Interactions**: Use standard HTML forms with `sx-post` for user interactions
+3. **Declarative Attributes**: Define behavior through HTML attributes, not JavaScript
+4. **Real-time Reactivity**: Superior to traditional AJAX through persistent SSE connections
+5. **Hypermedia Compliance**: HTML-first approach with minimal JavaScript interference

 ---

 ## 🚀 Getting Started